Filipino Baby: Origin

 Cox claimed he wrote the song about an uncle who married a Filipino woman during the Philippine–American War.
-However, the lyrics largely mirror an earlier song, "Mah Filippino Baby", copyrighted in 1899 by Charles K. Harris.
+However, the lyrics largely mirror an earlier song, "Ma Filipino Baby", copyrighted in 1899 by Charles K. Harris.

 Recording history

 The song was first recorded in 1937 by Bill Cox and Cliff Hobbs and released on the Vocalion label in 1938.

 The song became a hit in 1946 for three different country artists: Cowboy Copas, T. Texas Tyler, and Ernest Tubb.
 The Copas version was released on the King label and reached No. 4 on the country chart in August 1946.
 The Tyler version was released on the 4 Star label and reached No. 5 in August 1946.
 The Tubb version was released on the Decca label and reached No. 2 in November 1946 and ranked No. 17 on the year-end country charts.

 The song was later covered by Hank Locklin on his 1958 album, Foreign Love.
 Locklin's release was a concept album containing 12 songs about foreign love affairs with other songs including "Fraulein", "Geisha Girl", and "Mexicali Rose".

-Additional covers include versions by Charley Pride, Roy Acuff, Dave Dudley, Mitchell Torok, Bob Luman, and Mac Wiseman.
+Additional covers include versions by Charley Pride, Roy Acuff, Dave Dudley, Mitchell Torok, Bob Luman, Mac Wiseman and Pearl Harbour.